buddydev/bp-activity-shortcode/readme.txt

 == Changelog ==
 = Version 1.1.4 =
+ * Fix Pagination/Load more
+ * Fix posting to group when there are no activities.

+= Version 1.1.4 =
  * if object=groups allow_posting=1 and primary id is given, do not show dropdown in activity post form.